 TODAY CORINNE TRUE buried her last surviving son.
 Just yesterday she had helped ‘Abdu’l-Bahá lay the cornerstone for a new temple in Wilmette.
 If ever a life reflected the human quandary about the nature and meaning of suffering, that life belonged to Corinne True.

 Corinne Knight True was born near Louisville, Kentucky, on November 1, 1861, seven months after the Civil War began.
-Her father, Moses Knight, was Presbyterian minister.
-Her mother, Martha Duerson, was Southern aristocrat who had inherited a plantation and some thirty slaves.
+Her father, Moses Knight, was a Presbyterian minister.
+Her mother, Martha Duerson, was a Southern aristocrat who had inherited a plantation and some thirty slaves.
 When they married, Moses persuaded her to free the slaves.
 Nevertheless, he would side with his neighbors during the war – Moses was a proud Southerner.

 After the Great Chicago Fire of 1871, Moses moved his family to the city – he had invested in real estate there, a fortuitous move that soon made the family wealthy.

 Corinne was the eldest child.
 Growing up, she was everything her father expected.
 As she entered her teenage years, he sent her to one of the finest finishing schools in the land.
 Then Corinne fell in love with the next door neighbor, a man who shared her father’s name.
 While he respected young Moses True, he forbade his daughter to take the relationship any further.
 The problem?
 Moses True was a Yankee.

 Corinne simply could not understand her father’s opposition.
 Would he deny her happiness simply because the man she loved came from the wrong part of the country?
 He sent her away to tame the love affair.
 It was then that Corinne did something rash – she got married in the municipal building of a small Indiana town with a stranger as a witness.